 - A nonrefundable application fee to SOPHAS.
 (The amount will vary according to the number of schools designated to receive the application.)
 HSPH does not charge an application fee.

 - Applicants may apply to only one degree program and must satisfy the requirements of the department or program to which they are applying.
 Those applying to the JD/MPH joint degree program with Harvard Law School, the MD/MPH combined degree program with Harvard Medical School or another medical school, or the joint degree program with Simmons College must satisfy the entrance requirements for both schools.
 Applicants to SD and PhD programs must demonstrate the ability to undertake original research.
 All prospective students must apply for either full- or part-time status.
 Most international students are eligible for full-time study only.

 Admission is granted for the summer (for summer programs) or the fall semesters of a particular year (currently September 2015).
 Students unable to enroll at the specified time may request a deferral, but may be required to reapply.

-Applicants are notified as soon as possible (electronically) about the status of their application.
+Applicants are notified as soon as possible (electronically) about the status and review decision of their application.
 The decision of the Committee on Admissions and Degrees is final and is not subject to appeal.

 For all HSPH programs, the Committee on Admissions and Degrees considers the academic ability of applicants, the relevance of their previous education and experience, and their overall qualifications for graduate education in public health, including those qualities of character that reflect on an individual’s suitability to be a public health professional.
 In decisions about admission and financial aid, the Harvard School of Public Health does not discriminate against individuals on the basis of race, color, gender identity, sexual orientation, religion, age, national or ethnic origin, political beliefs, veteran status, or disability.
 The increased participation of underrepresented groups in public health practice and research is essential to the advancement of health, and the school is committed to expanding the diversity of its faculty, staff, and student body.